Brian McFadden: Television and radio career

 In 2008, McFadden took on the role of television presenter as co-host of FOX8's Football Superstar in Australia.
 He reprised his role for the second season in 2009.
 In August 2009, McFadden appeared as a guest judge on Australian Idol.

 In 2010, McFadden became one of the new judges on Australia's Got Talent replacing Red Symons alongside Kyle Sandilands who replaced Tom Burlinson and Dannii Minogue.
 He was a judge for three years, but was not asked back for the seventh season.
 In season 6, McFadden had a controversial dismissal of Owen Campbell, after a small argument where it appeared that McFadden did not understand the outlaw style genre of the contestant and persona he was portraying which may have played a part in his ratings drop which led to him leaving the show.

 In late 2008, McFadden teamed up with singer Ricki-Lee Coulter and former Big Brother host Mike Goldman to present the Summer Breakfast Show on 2Day FM.
 In September 2009, McFadden returned to radio by co-hosting on the breakfast show on 2dayFM with Jackie O and Andrew G, replacing host Kyle Sandilands for a short period of time.

 2013 saw McFadden and his wife at the time Vogue Williams come in second place on ITV dancing show Stepping Out, hosted by Davina McCall.

 In 2014, McFadden co-hosted the Channel 5 dating game show Stand By Your Man alongside former Freshly Squeezed co-host Laura Jackson.

 In September 2014, McFadden began hosting daytime ITV series Who's Doing the Dishes?
 The show returned for a second series in September 2015 and a third in September 2016 making over 90 episodes in total.
 In January 2015, McFadden took part in celebrity talent show Get Your Act Together.
 In December 2015, McFadden and Vogue Williams took part in a celebrity couples edition of Catchphrase.

 In 2016, McFadden participated in the third series of The Jump on Channel 4.
 He was the fourth celebrity to be eliminated from the show.

 In 2019, McFadden took part in the eleventh series of Dancing on Ice, alongside professional partner Alex Murphy.
 He finished in fourth place, after a skate-off with Saara Aalto.

+In 2025, McFadden danced with Michelle Tsiakkas for the 2025 Strictly Come Dancing Christmas Special.